clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 _For this reason I recommend **avoiding using** the_ `autofocus` _attribute on the **dialog element** for the time being_.

 Similarly, I've found when testing usage of the `autofocus` attribute on a dialog’s child element, it does not appear to work as expected in React.
-Perhaps with certain browser vendors not following the spec for the dialog.
-In order to place focus on a specific child element in the Modal component you must use a `ref` on the desired child element and call `ref.current.focus()` after the Modal is shown.
+In order to place focus on a specific child element in the Modal component, you must use a `ref` on the desired child element and call `ref.current.focus()` after the Modal is shown.

 _For this reason I recommend **avoiding using** the_ `autofocus` _attribute on the dialog’s **child elements** for the time being_.

 ### Conflicts with other UI components that use z-index

 Because the HTML `<dialog>` element uses the browser's `top-layer` to be the top most element when shown, any other component that uses the CSS `z-index` outside of the dialog will be hidden underneath of it.
 This holds true for UI components that use React portals.
-An example component that might conflict with the dialog is a toast message.
+An example component that might conflict with the dialog is a toast message (which typically have their own accessibility issues, see: [A toast to an accessible toast](https://www.scottohara.me/blog/2019/07/08/a-toast-to-a11y-toasts.html)).
 If the toast message is created using a React portal and relies on a high CSS `z-index` value, it will always be hidden by the dialog when both are shown at the same time.
 However, elements rendered within the dialog that have a `z-index` value, such as tooltips, will still be visible within the dialog.

 ## All together now